-Engaging the PTO (blade engage) transfers power to the cutting deck or other (separately available) attachments.
+Engaging the PTO (Blade Engage) transfers power to the cutting deck or other (separately available) attachments.
 To engage the PTO:

-- 1. Move the throttle to the FAST position. - 2.
-Pull the PTO (blade engage) switch outward into the engaged (ON) position (H in Figure 24 on page 15).
+- 1. Move the throttle to the FAST position. - Pull the PTO (Blade Engage) Switch outward into the engaged (ON) position.
+See H in Figure 25.